zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   * :dtcompatible:`ti,lmp90099`
   * :dtcompatible:`ti,lmp90100`

+* The io-channel cells of the :dtcompatible:`microchip,mcp3204` and :dtcompatible:`microchip,mcp3208` devicetree bindings were renamed from ``channel`` to the common ``input``, making it possible to use the various ADC DT macros with Microchip MCP320x ADC devices.

 * The :dtcompatible:`st,stm32h7-fdcan` CAN controller driver now supports configuring the domain/kernel clock via devicetree.
 Previously, the driver only supported using the PLL1_Q clock for kernel clock, but now it defaults to the HSE clock, which is the chip default.
 Boards that